Illinois governor clears thousands of marijuana convictions

 Democratic Gov. JB Pritzker announced the pardons at a church on Chicago's South Side.
 He said clearing the misdemeanor offenses from individuals' records will make it easier for them to get jobs, housing and financial aid for college.

-State officials estimate that 116,000 convictions for possession of 30 grams or less of marijuana are eligible for pardons under the new law.
-Illinois State Police were responsible for identifying those convictions and sending the records to the state's Prisoner Review Board, which then forwarded eligible cases to the governor's office for pardons.
+State officials estimate that 116,000 convictions involving 30 grams or less of marijuana, including for possession of the drug, are eligible for pardons under the new law.
+Illinois State Police are responsible for identifying those convictions and sending the records to the state's Prisoner Review Board, which then forwarded eligible cases to the governor's office for pardons.

-Pritzker's pardons allow the state's attorney general to ask courts to formally clear the records.
+Pritzker's pardons allow the state's attorney general to ask courts to formally clear or seal the records.

 “We are ending the 50-year-long war on cannabis,” Pritzker said in a statement.
 “We are restoring rights to many tens of thousands of Illinoisans.
 We are bringing regulation and safety to a previously unsafe and illegal market.
 And we are creating a new industry that puts equity at its very core.”